What to bring to uni

-- Too much stationary – You'll need some stationary to get through the year but you can buy a new set of pens or notebooks when you need them.
+- Too much stationery – You'll need some stationery to get through the year but you can buy a new set of pens or notebooks when you need them.
 This is better than bringing lots with you that you don't end up using.

 - Printer – Universities have printing services available so you generally won't need your own printer.
 If you do bring a small printer, make sure you have paper and know what ink cartridges you'll need if they run out.

 - Candles and incense – Candles are considered a fire hazard in most housing contracts so it's best to leave them at home.

 Planning and packing before you move to university is only half the battle, and you'll need to move everything in and unpack once you arrive too.

 These tips will help make your move in day as seamless as possible:

 - Make your bed when you arrive – you don't want to spend your first night under a blanket because you're too exhausted to make your bed in the evening

 - Finish unpacking one box before you move on to another – or you'll have lots of half-packed boxes and no idea where your stuff is

 - Introduce yourself to your flatmates when you see them – you can always unpack later

 - Bring snacks to share – you'll make friends quickly if you offer them around